Main Content

 The Workflow Browser indicates whether the verification runs met the tolerances.
 In this example, both simulation scenarios met the specified tolerances.

-2. To view the simulation data for an individual run, right-click on the run in the Workflow Browser.
+2. To view the simulation data for an individual run, right-click the run in the Workflow Browser.

 Related Topics